ccontemplator/AES128/README.md

 This is an AES128 Encrytion design.

-NOTE: under maintenance, still recovering codes...
+NOTE: under maintenance, still recovering codes from the broken SSD.